 - a.
-The Appellant is a national who moved to the UK in At that time, she had one child, D, who was born in (Judgment §§12-13). - b.
+The Appellant is a national who moved to the UK in At that time, she had one child, D, who was born in UK (Judgment §§12-13). - b.
 The Appellant worked in the UK until sectors, and then moved to from until until while she was pregnant with her second child (Judgment §§13-17).
 She did not work within this period due to a pregnancy-related illness (Review Decision §8, §12, cited at Judgment §29). - c.
-The Appellant returned to the UK in with D, who was then aged .
-She gave birth to her second child, S, in \$20.
-D commenced school in the UK in \$20.
-D commenced [Judgment §17]. - d.
-The Appellant has been granted PSS.2 The precise date of her award of PSS is not clear from the Judgment (Judgment §§12, 32) but the IMA understands from the Appellant it was granted before the end of the transition period in the clear from the second s - e.
+The Appellant returned to the UK in the with D, who was then aged .
+She gave birth to her second child, S, in the second second in the UK in the second child, S, in the second second second child, S, in the second second child, S, in the second second second second second child, S, in the second second - d.
+The Appellant has been granted PSS.
+The precise date of her award of PSS is not clear from the Judgment (Judgment §§12, 32) but the IMA understands from the Appellant it was granted before the end of the transition period in - e.
 The Appellant became homeless as a result of domestic abuse.
 She applied to the Respondent for homelessness assistance under Part 7 of the Housing Act, in around